lokesh/pinback/README.md

 - Calendar not updating?
 Most apps refresh only every 24-48 hours
 - GitHub Action failing?
 Check the Actions tab for error logs
 - Files not public?
 Double-check S3 bucket permissions
-- Rate limits?
-Ensure your Foursquare OAuth token is valid